 By Kim Schuette, CN, Certified GAPS Practitioner, founder BioDynamic Wellness

-Far from the newcomer on the block, iodine has been a traditional remedy used by doctors in centuries past as an antiseptic and natural antibiotic.
+Far from the newcomer on the block, iodine and iodine supplementation have been traditional remedies used by doctors in centuries past as an antiseptic and natural antibiotic.

 As far back as 2700 B.C. records show that Emperor Shen Nung used seaweed for the treatment of goiters.
 Pliny, Vitruvius and Juvenal describe prevalence of goiter in the Alps and use of burnt seaweed for treatment in 40 B.C.

 Dr. Weston A. Price reported in 1939 that certain primitive cultures used iodine to successfully treat goiters.

 It was during World War II that patented pharmaceuticals like penicillin and sulfa drugs began to replace iodine.
 In 1969, Drs.
 Drs.
 Jan Wolff and Israel Lyon Chaikoff erroneously theorized that large amounts of iodine were harmful.

 Unfortunately, a large portion of the medical community bought their theory and recommended dosages of iodine in the United States dropped to a low of 150 mcg daily.
 This stands in sharp contrast to the average Japanese intake of 12 mg or more daily.